Debunking Common Life Insurance Myths

 However, the duties and responsibilities of a stay-at-home parent are valuable services that would be expensive to cover if the unthinkable happened.

-Salary.com estimates that the combined work of a stay-at-home parent would amount to a salary $112,962 per year.
+Salary.com estimates that the combined work of a stay-at-home parent would amount to a salary of $112,962 per year.

 Parents spend years driving the kids to soccer practice, cooking, cleaning and caring for their children.
 Imagine if a parent was not there to fulfill these duties; the sudden need for cooking/cleaning services, paid childcare or even the monetary loss from the breadwinner missing work could become financially devastating very quickly.